StateScribe: Towards Accessible Change Awareness Across Real-World Revisits

 \end{itemize}

-{\name} is a system with spatial and temporal memory that observes and describes real-world changes across visits, going beyond live descriptions of the current scene.
+{\name}\footnote{Code and datasets are available at \href{https://github.com/HumanAILab/StateScribe}{https://github.com/HumanAILab/StateScribe}} is a system with spatial and temporal memory that observes and describes real-world changes across visits, going beyond live descriptions of the current scene.
 For example, when a BLV user explores a new market (Figure~\ref{fig:teaser}), {\name} provides live descriptions for scene understanding, such as \textit{``I see a fruit stand with apples and oranges''} or \textit{``I see a bakery with an `OPEN' sign on its door.''} Meanwhile, it continuously builds a memory from captured frames.
-Upon revisiting the market a week later, {\name} compares the current view with stored memory and announces changes during navigation, \textit{e.g.,} \textit{``The fruit stand at your 10 o'clock is selling watermelon and guava; it sold apples and oranges last week,''} \textit{``The bakery on your right now shows a `CLOSED' sign; it was open at this time last week,''} or \textit{``A construction site is at your 1 o'clock, 10 feet away.''} Users can also query temporal changes via speech, \textit{e.g.,} \textit{``Has it blossomed now?''}, receiving responses such as \textit{``Yes, the trees have blossomed; they had not last week.''} Below, we describe how {\name} achieves this experience with different system modules.
+Upon revisiting the market a week later, {\name} compares the current view with stored memory and announces changes during exploration, \textit{e.g.,} \textit{``The fruit stand at your 10 o'clock is selling watermelon and guava; it sold apples and oranges last week,''} \textit{``The bakery on your right now shows a `CLOSED' sign; it was open at this time last week,''} or \textit{``A construction site is at your 1 o'clock, 10 feet away.''} Users can also query temporal changes via speech, \textit{e.g.,} \textit{``Has it blossomed now?''}, receiving responses such as \textit{``Yes, the trees have blossomed; they had not last week.''} Below, we describe how {\name} achieves this experience with different system modules.